bartlettroscoe/bartlettroscoe.github.io/reading-list.md

 consistent with modern Lean/Agile, a good bit of it is not and Dr. Brooks acknowledges this in the later 1995 chapters.
-In particular, much of the 1975 material assumes a variation of the Water Fall method which he strongly acknowledges in 1995 is a bad way to try to develop software (see Chapter 19).
-In 1975, Dr. Brooks was also arguing that every developer should see every part of the code which he totally changed his mind on in 1995 and has come to believe in interfaces, specialization, and information hiding (see Chapter 19).
+In particular, much of the 1975 material assumes a variation of the Water Fall method which he strongly acknowledges in 1995 is a bad way to try to develop software (see chapter 19).
+In 1975, Dr. Brooks was also arguing that every developer should see every part of the code.
+However he totally changed his mind in the 1995 update and has come to believe in interfaces, specialization, and information hiding (see chapter 19).

 <a name="c++_books"/>